 Section 2.
 The Employer will make a good faith effort to equalize the offer of scheduled overtime and compensatory time among employees in the same work unit and classification where training and ability are sufficient to do the work.

 Section 3.
-Employees attending workshops or training shall have their compensatory time and overtime considered on a 40-hour work week basis.
 If job-related travel time is scheduled for other than the employee's normal work week, such travel time shall be compensated in accordance with the terms of this Section.

 Section 4.
-Sick leave, annual leave, or compensatory time off shall not constitute time worked when computing overtime or compensatory time credits under this Article.
-Management may adjust an employee’s work schedule in a work week or require the employee to take time off so that the employee does not become eligible for the payment of overtime or accrual of compensatory time while using annual leave, compensatory time, and sick leave in a work week.
+For the purposes of calculating overtime or compensatory time, only time worked for over 40 hours in a week can create overtime pay or compensatory time.
+Paid leave times (annual, sick, banked holiday, floating holiday, or compensatory) do not count as time worked.
+An employee must reduce paid leave time on their timesheet before overtime or compensatory time may be recorded.
+Management may adjust an employee’s work schedule in a workweek or require the employee to take time off so that the employee does not become eligible for overtime or compensatory time.

 Section 5.
 The Employer agrees that no supervisor or administrator will regularly perform the duties of an employee covered by this Agreement who is ready, willing, and able to perform such duties.